Cape Colonial Forces: 1877–1881

 The Cape forces were deployed in six of the nine wars and campaigns that were fought in South Africa between 1877 and 1881.
 Dozens of volunteer units were formed, but most disbanded once hostilities were over.
 Those that continued included the Cape Town Volunteer Engineers (later Cape Garrison Artillery) (1879–1958); and the Griqualand West units that were taken over when that province was annexed to the colony in 1880 and later amalgamated to form the Kimberley Regiment.

 The Frontier Armed and Mounted Police, and burgher and volunteer units fought the Xhosa in the Transkei and the Ciskei in the 9th Frontier War (1877–1878).

 After the war, in 1878, the government organised the military forces into a single organisation, under a Defence Department headed by a commandant-general.
 The first two commandants-general were Col Samuel Jarvis (1878–1880) and Brig Gen Charles Mansfield Clarke (1880–1881).

 The FAMP were fully militarised and renamed the Cape Mounted Riflemen (CMR), with the Cape Mounted Yeomanry as an auxiliary.
 Legislation authorised the government to call up the burgher and volunteer forces for service outside their home districts.
 Collectively, the CMR, the CMY, the burghers, and the volunteers, were referred to as the "Colonial Forces".

 In the Northern Border Rebellion (1878), Colonial Forces were deployed against the Koranna in the districts along the Orange River.

 While British regiments were away in Zululand during the Anglo-Zulu War (1879), volunteer units were called up to man the garrisons in the Transkei and elsewhere.

-In the Basutoland Gun War (1880–1881), Colonial Forces units were deployed in Basutoland, which was under Cape administration at that time, to enforce a law which prohibited Africans from owning firearms.
+In the Basuto Gun War (1880–1881), Colonial Forces units were deployed in Basutoland, which was under Cape administration at that time, to enforce a law which prohibited the Basuto from owning firearms.

 In the concurrent Transkei Campaign, Colonial Forces were deployed against the Mpondomise in the Transkei.